halaturki-alotaibi/halaturki-alotaibi/README.md

 # Hi there, I'm Hala 👋

-I'm a **Data Analyst & Scientist** with a background in **Mathematics** .
+I'm a **Data Analyst** with a background in **Mathematics** .
 I'm passionate about transforming data into actionable insights using Python, R, SQL, and visualization tools.

 ## 🔧 Tools & Technologies
 - 📊 Python | R | SQL | Excel